georust/netcdf/README.md

 * some exotic user defined types

-All variable data is read into a contiguous buffer, or inta an [ndarray](https://github.com/rust-ndarray/rust-ndarray) if the `ndarray` feature is activated.
+All variable data is read into a contiguous buffer, or into an [ndarray](https://github.com/rust-ndarray/rust-ndarray) if the `ndarray` feature is activated.

 ## Building